optofab/optofab.github.io/_retrospectives/2021-08-16-Retrospective-Audit-1-Semester2.md

 **How to improve**

 1. Landing page:
-   1. Considering redesigning the landing page to split it up and adding the relevant pages to the top level navbar as a set of menus.
+   1. Considering redesigning the landing page to split it up and adding the relevant pages to the top level navbar as a set of menus. [ongoing :boat:]
    2. [homepage toc serves a different purpose than the navbar]
 2. SOW:
    1. [ lesson learnt, need to avoid the same mistake in the future ]